xcube-dev/xcube/docs/source/cli/xcube_serve.rst

 ------------------------------

-The following configuration snippet demonstrates how to publish static (persistent) xcube datasets stored S3-compatible object storage:
+The following configuration snippet demonstrates how to publish static (persistent) xcube datasets stored in S3-compatible object storage:

 .. code:: yaml